 Bachelor of Fine Arts in Integrated Lens-Based Media

-The School of Film and Photography (SFP) prepares students to meet the challenges of a rapidly expanding media environment as professionally trained creative artists and informed critical thinkers.
-Our students develop their own voices as tomorrow's leaders through intensive hands-on exploration of film, photography and related media.
+The School of Film and Photography (SFP) prepares students to meet the challenges of a rapidly expanding media environment as creative artists and critical thinkers.
+Our students develop their own voices as tomorrow's leaders through intensive hands-on exploration of motion picture, photography, theatre and new-media production.

 The Bachelor of Fine Arts in Integrated Lens-Based Media in the School of Film & Photography at MSU-Bozeman provides students with an intensive, interdisciplinary course of study in cinematic and photographic media that culminates in the creation of a comprehensive capstone project.
-As a professional degree, the BFA in Integrated Lens-Based Media prepares students to pursue graduate study and for careers as professional artists.
+The BFA in Integrated Lens-Based Media prepares students to pursue graduate study and for careers as professional artists.

 A minimum of 120 credits are required for the BFA degree.
 42 of the 120 must be Upper Division (UD) credits (300 or 400).